Cha Cha Noi

 Branding & Identity

-the brand in a playful and contemporary way.
-It is a logotype composed of the three words stacked vertically and connected in areas to portray energy and youthful movement while preserving nodes of tranquility.
+The secondary logo offers a playful and modern visual representation of the brand.
+It features a logotype with the three words arranged vertically and interconnected at various points, symbolizing energy and youthful movement while maintaining elements of tranquility.

 Primary Color Palette